mtejada11/mtejada11.github.io/index.md

 <a href="https://github.com/mtejada11/BBGame115">
 <img src="https://github.com/mtejada11/BBGame115/raw/master/PCB/bbgame115_pcb_assembled.png" width=380><br>
-<b>BBGame115</b>
+<b>BBGame115 PCB</b>
 </a><br>
-This is an Arduino-based game device built on a PCB.
+This is an Arduino-based game device built on a printed circuit board.
 It consists of an 11x5 LED matrix, three input buttons and a piezoelectric speaker.

 <br><br>